By News Team

 When and where will be the 2022 Champions League final?

-The match will also be the third UEFA final to be held in Russia, and the first to take place outside Moscow, which previously hosted Champions League football with the 2008 UEFA Champions League Final between Manchester United and Chelsea, as well as the 1999 UEFA Cup Final between Parma and Marseille; both matches were played at the Luzhniki Stadium.
+The match will also be the third UEFA final to be held in Russia, and the first to take place outside Moscow, which previously hosted Champions League football with the 2008 Champions League Final between Manchester United and Chelsea, as well as the 1999 Cup Final between Parma and Marseille; both matches were played at the Luzhniki Stadium.

 What are the latest Champions League odds?